 Applying hardwood edge banding is a great way to finish the edges on a veneered piece.
-However, it can be difficult to get nice miter joints because the length of the edge banding pieces must be perfect and every angle must also be perfect.
-Here is a very easy way to get absolutely perfect miters.
+However, it can be difficult to get nice miter joints because the length of the edge banding pieces and every angle must be perfect.
+Here is an easy way to get perfect miters every time.
 And you can do it with just a regular miter saw and no special tools.
 You can watch a video of the entire process.

 For this project I started out with a walnut veneered panel of MDF that was 16″x24″.
 I then added strips of walnut that were 5/8″ wide and 3/4″ thick.
 For this technique, you will also need at least 6″ more edge band material than is required to cover the edges of the panel.